 Some people look like it’s their wedding day every day; their hair is perfectly blow-dried and styled, their makeup looks tip-top, they are hairless and tanned, never go out in their track pants.
 Most people are not like this, and fair enough, because who’s got time for that?!
 If this sounds like you, you are probably not in need of an article like this.

 But most people do want to look like the most beautiful version of themselves on their wedding day.
-So how do you approach this and what do you need to think about?
+So how do you approach this, and what do you need to think about?

-So what should you think of you ask?
+So what should you think of, you ask?
 We’ve got you covered!

 Adopt a healthy diet.
 Experts say that foods like fish, nuts, leafy green vegetables, beans and eggs (high in Vitamin B) will help you maintain healthy, shiny hair.
-I guess it’s always a good idea to watch your diet, so there is no reason to not start with this today!
+I guess it’s always a good idea to watch your diet, so there is no reason not to start with this today!

 Last but not least, drink plenty of water.
 Hydrated and radiant-looking skin comes from within.

 Whether you’re a fan or not, lots of brides are going for that sun-kissed look, even if they’ve never had a fake tan before.
-All good, but do not ever decide to use a fake tanning product on the morning of your wedding day, unless you’ve been using the product for at least a few months and know exactly how it will look and are 100% sure it won’t rub off to your dress!
+All good, but do not ever decide to use a fake tanning product on the morning of your wedding day unless you’ve been using the product for at least a few months and know exactly how it will look and are 100% sure it won’t rub off to your dress!

 If you’d like to get a natural, healthy glow, go for a gradual self-tanning product.
 Try it out 3-6 months before the wedding to see the results.
-If you’d like to try a spray tan, one is probably sufficient, but try it out a couple of months ahead of time to make sure you’re happy with the look (and to make sure it doesn’t make you look orange!).
+If you’d like to try a spray tan, one is probably sufficient, but try it out a couple of months ahead of time to make sure you’re happy with the look (and make sure it doesn’t make you look orange!).